Can I make a complaint?

 What happens when I make a complaint?

-During the preliminary examination we might contact you to clarify issues or provide further information and documentation.
-In certain circumstances we may need to contact other agencies or persons to make enquiries in respect to work undertaken by them regarding your complaint.
+In certain circumstances, we may need to contact other agencies or people to make enquiries about the work undertaken by them in your complaint.

 • is not within the Commissioner’s jurisdiction